bmw-ece-ntust/multimedia-wireless-networks/a2-M11302209-HSU-Ming-Hong.md

 ### 5. Conclusions

+[Video Simulation](https://youtu.be/f-cTJ7FY9v0) - 5-minute demonstration of the simulation

 1. **Load Balancing Effectiveness**
    - The network demonstrated capability to handle asymmetric user distributions, but with significant throughput trade-offs
    - Per-user throughput varies substantially based on not just current load but historical load patterns